jkeefe/newmark-design-development/THE_NOTES.md

 _This is the "Class 2" assignment.
 Do it now ... it's due on at high noon before Class 3._

-Add a new "route" to your web service called "topbreeds" that, when hit by a web browser, returns a list of the top 5 dog breeds (by count) in the database.
+Add a new "route" to your web service called "topbreeds" that, when hit by a web browser, returns a list of the top FIVE dog breeds (by count) in the database.

 Submit that "topbreeds" live link in the Google Classroom assignment form.
 That link will look like `https://https://newmark-bark.glitch.me/topbreeds` ... but with your name instead of `newmark`.

 Remember that your can find your base "live link" by clicking the "Share" button.